The Vermont Supreme Court is located in Montpelier. The court has five main roles:

 In most cases, after a trial court or an agency makes a final decision, you can ask the Supreme Court to review that decision.
 This is called an "appeal."
 You are not required to have a lawyer to appeal your case, but the process is not easy, and the law can be complicated.
 You can find information about how to appeal to the Vermont Supreme Court, including how to request an appeal, file briefs and other documents with the Supreme Court, order transcripts, and prepare for oral argument, here.

 The Vermont Legislature sets most of the fees charged for services provided by the Judiciary.
 The Justices of the Supreme Court establish rules to govern the allowance of fees not specified by law.
 Motions or petitions filed by one party at one time shall be assessed one fee.

 Listen to audio recordings of recent Supreme Court oral arguments.

 The Supreme Court resolves every case with a written decision.
 Some decisions are made by three justices, and some are made by all five justices.

-Please note that the decisions that appear on this website are not the official versions of the court's entry orders or opinions.
+Please note that the decisions on this website are not the official versions of the court's entry orders or opinions.

 Four opinions issued on February 16, 2024.